What is custom text classification?

 Deploy the model: Deploying a model makes it available for use via the Analyze API.

 Classify text: Use your custom model for custom text classification tasks.

 Reference documentation and code samples

-As you use custom text classification, see the following reference documentation and samples for Azure Cognitive Service for Language:
+As you use custom text classification, see the following reference documentation and samples for Azure AI Language: